ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Add a GitHub Actions Workflow
+name: Add a FAQ Section
-about: Set up a GitHub Actions workflow for automation.
+about: Create a FAQ to address common questions.
-title: "[Automation] Add a GitHub Actions workflow"
+title: "[Documentation] Add a FAQ section"
-labels: automation, enhancement
+labels: documentation, good first issue
 assignees: ''

 ---

 ### Description
-Set up a GitHub Actions workflow to automate tasks like linting, testing, and releasing new versions of the dotfiles.
+Create a `FAQ.md` file to address common questions and issues related to the dotfiles.

 ### Tasks
-- Create a workflow file (e.g., `.github/workflows/ci.yml`).
+- Compile a list of frequently asked questions.
-- Add jobs for linting, testing, and deployment.
+- Provide clear and concise answers.

 ### Additional Notes
-- Ensure the workflow is easy to extend and maintain.
+- Keep the FAQ updated as new questions arise.